On Convergence of Federated Averaging Langevin Dynamics: Related work

+{Our work predominantly focuses on convex scenarios.
+However, for those interested in non-convex scenarios, we would like to direct readers to a noteworthy study conducted by \citet{fl_Isoperimetry}, which assumes the Logarithmic Sobolev Inequality (LSI) to hold and leverages the compression operator (also QLSD \citep{Maxime2021}) to reduce communication costs in federated learning.
+The LSI assumption allows for the consideration of multi-modal distributions and provides theoretical guarantees for more practical applications.
+Although the compression operator may be less communication efficient than the local-step update, this work \citet{fl_Isoperimetry} intriguingly lays the foundation for future studies on Bayesian federated learning in non-convex scenarios based on local-step schemes.}

+It is important to note that our averaging scheme is deterministic, which may have limitations in scenarios where the activation of all devices is costly.
+For interested readers, we recommend referring to the study conducted by \citet{Vincent_2022} on federated averaging Langevin dynamics, which extends our deterministic averaging scheme to probabilistic.

 \paragraph{Federated Learning} Current federated learning follows two paradigms.
 The first paradigm asks every client to learn the model using private data and communicate in model parameters.
 The second one uses encryption techniques to guarantee secure communication between clients.
-In this paper, we focus on the first paradigms \cite{dcm+12,ss15,mmra16,mmr+17,hlsy21}.
-There is a long list of works showing provable convergence algorithm for FedAvg types of algorithms in the field of optimization \cite{lhy+20,ljz+21,hlsy21,kmr19,yyz19,wts+19,kkm+20}.
-One line of research \cite{lhy+20,kmr19,yyz19,wts+19,kkm+20} focuses on standard assumptions in optimization (such as, convex, smooth, strongly-convex, bounded gradient).
-The other line of work \cite{ljz+21,hlsy21} proves the convergence in the regime where the model of interest is an over-parameterized neural network (also called NTK regime \cite{jgh18}).
-Extensions to general partial device participation, and arbitrary communication schemes have been well addressed in \cite{Avdyukhin21, Haddadpour19}.
+In this paper, we focus on the first {paradigm} \citep{dcm+12,ss15,mmra16,mmr+17,hlsy21}.
+There is a long list of works showing provable convergence for FedAvg types of algorithms in the field of optimization \citep{lhy+20,ljz+21,hlsy21,kmr19,yyz19,wts+19,kkm+20}.
+One line of research \citet{lhy+20,kmr19,yyz19,wts+19,kkm+20} focuses on standard assumptions in optimization (such as, convex, smooth, strongly-convex, bounded gradient).
+Extensions to general partial device participation, and arbitrary communication schemes have been well addressed in \citet{Avdyukhin21, Haddadpour19}.
+There are other noteworthy Bayesian personalized federated learning algorithms worth exploring.
+For instance, \citet{FedPop, Personalized_FL_Bayes} present interesting approaches within this domain.

-\paragraph{Scalable Monte Carlo methods} SGLD \cite{Welling11} is the first stochastic gradient Monte Carlo method that tackles the scalability issue in big data problems.
-Ever since, variants of stochastic gradient Monte Carlo methods were proposed to accelerate the simulations by utilizing more general Markov dynamics \cite{yian2015,completeframework,Chen14}, Hessian approximation \cite{Ahn12}, parallel tempering \cite{deng2020}, as well as higher-order numerical schemes \cite{Chen15, Li19,ccbj18,Yian_underdamped,Yian_higher,shen2019randomized}.

 \paragraph{Distributed Monte Carlo methods}